gunjanverma0405/gunjanverma0405/README.md

 - 👋 Hi, I’m Gunjan Verma
-- 👀 I’m interested in Full Stack Web Development and Android Development
+- 👀 I’m interested in DSA, App and Web development
-- 🌱 Currently in final year of Computer Science Degree
+- 🌱 Currently ursuing MCA from IGDTUW

 <!---
 gunjanverma0405/gunjanverma0405 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.